-With his ensemble, The Broadside Band, Jeremy Barlow worked extensively and profitably on the music used by Johann Christoph Pepusch in John Gay’s The Beggar’s Opera (1728): it is the only ballad opera still being talked about in our days, thanks also to Bertolt Brecht’s 1928 remake, Die Dreigroschenoper, which however has original music composed by Kurt Weill.
-It is not the same for The Beggar’s Opera: Gay’s lyrics were in fact adapted by Pepusch to melodies that at the time already had a certain notoriety, borrowing them from broadside ballads, opera arias, religious hymns and folk songs.
+With his ensemble, The Broadside Band, Jeremy Barlow worked extensively and profitably on the music used by Johann Christoph Pepusch in John Gay’s The Beggar’s Opera (1728): it is the only ballad opera that is still talked about today, thanks also to Bertolt Brecht’s 1928 remake, Die Dreigroschenoper, which however features original music composed by Kurt Weill.
+The Beggar’s Opera is quite different: Pepusch adapted Gay’s texts to tunes that were already well known at the time, borrowing from popular ballads, opera arias, religious hymns and folk songs.

-Barlow and his band have recorded a complete edition of Gay and Pepusch’s work, as well as an anthology of its most famous airs (nine pieces in all), of each of which they presented not only The Beggar’s Opera version, but also the original composition and some of its variants and parodies.
+Barlow and his band recorded a complete edition of Gay and Pepusch’s work, as well as an anthology of its most famous arias (nine pieces in all), included not only the version from The Beggar’s Opera, but also the original composition and some of its variants and parodies.

-The last track of the anthology, the one I submit to your attention here, is dedicated to Greensleeves.
+The last track in that anthology, the one I’m submitting to you here, is dedicated to Greensleeves.
 It includes, in order:

 Alas, my love, you do me wrong,